engin100/950/labs/lab-4.md

 This lab involves working with a power supply which can provide higher voltages/currents than the Arduinos!
 Read the following sections carefully to maintain your safety and the safety of the components we are using.

-It is very easy to accidentally short batteries when wires are connected to them. **When not using the 9V and 7.4 batteries, make sure that they have wire ends that are taped, so the battery can not be shorted!**
+It is very easy to accidentally short batteries when wires are connected to them. **When not using the 9V battery, make sure that they have wire ends that are taped/secured, so the battery can not be shorted!**

 ### Electrostatic Discharge